Frontenac Arch Natural Area

 - Land Conservancy for Kingston, Frontenac, Lennox & Addington

 - Rideau Waterway Land Trust

-NCC also works with Parks Canada.
-In 2005, this partnership helped to expand the St. Lawrence Islands National Park to 2,400 hectares (5,930 acres), doubling the size of the park.
+NCC also has an ongoing partnership in the area with Parks Canada.
+In 2005, NCC helped expand the Thousand Islands National Park to 2,400 hectares (5,930 acres), doubling the size of the park.